EVR005/rock_paper_scissors_classifier/README.md

 ## Key Features

 * Deeplearning Model With 88% 💪 Accuracy
-* Onnx Model Is Available in [Releases](https://github.com/Muthu-Palaniyappan-OL/rock_paper_scissor/releases/latest)
-* Onnx Model is deployed in Android App 📱 which is also available in [Releases](https://github.com/Muthu-Palaniyappan-OL/rock_paper_scissor/releases/latest)
 * Deep Learning Model is capable of Classifying Images into 3 classes (rock ✊, paper 🤚, scissor ✌️)
 * Trained in colab